Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practitioner.

 Every human being has the deep urge to express themselves honestly but we are not often encouraged to be our most authentic selves.
 Our creativity is available at all times and needs only an invitation to awaken.
 Expressive arts requires no special talent or skill.
 We are already artistic- this is our birthright.
 True talent comes from taking risks and being willing to express everything - light and dark, pretty and ugly, conscious and unconscious.
-The more we practice self-expression through the arts, the more our individuality and unique style emerges.
+The more we practice self-expression through the arts, the more in touch we become with ourselves.

 When we come to explore a theme, whether it be grief, love, or a recurring dream, the use of expressive arts is a profound way to deepen our understanding of the mystery of who we are.
 We then become more self-aware and wise.
 Because expressive arts sometimes pushes us to delve beyond our comfort zone, the practice of it fosters trust, confidence and courage.